What is Decagon AI? Use cases, limitations, and better alternatives for enterprise support

 For teams managing tight budgets, shifting staffing models, or executive pressure to prove ROI, this kind of unpredictability adds risk.
 Even if automation promises cost savings, those gains are hard to validate when pricing is opaque and spend varies based on conversation volume or loosely defined success metrics.

-By contrast, platforms like Assembled offer AI pricing that’s transparent, scalable, and grounded in real operational outcomes — not just raw usage.
+By contrast, platforms like Assembled offer AI pricing that is transparent, scalable, and grounded in real operational outcomes rather than raw usage.
 Teams get clear visibility into both AI and human performance, direct integrations with tools like Zendesk and Salesforce, and pricing that scales with actual value delivered.
 That makes it easier to right-size investments, forecast spend, and prove ROI — without relying on vague seat licenses or flat fees.

 When your support operation runs on complexity, you need more than flexible pricing — you need pricing that’s predictable, measurable, and built to scale with your business.